d-oliveros/nest/README.md

 	url: 'http://stackoverflow.com/users/<%= query %>',
 	priority: 90,

-	// Optional:
-	// If you want to test your crawler without having to
+	// Optional.
+If you want to automatically test your scraper,
-	// actually write a test for it, set up this property and
+	// set up this property and run `nest test domain:route`.
-	// run npm test.
-It will automatically test this route.
 	test: {
 		query: '2803446/david-oliveros',
 		shouldCreateItems: true, // Are we expecting new items out of this route?